Why Is Soccer So Popular Worldwide?

 One of the primary reasons for soccer’s global popularity is its simplicity.
 The basic concept of the game is easy to understand: score more goals than the opposing team.
 The simplicity extends to the rules and equipment as well.
 Unlike many other sports that require specialized gear or complex rules, soccer requires little more than a ball and an open space.

-- Universally Recognizable Rules: The standardized rules make it easy for the game to be played in any setting, from professional leagues to informal street games.
+The standardized rules make it easy for the game to be played in any setting, from professional leagues to informal street games.
+Whether you’re in the bustling streets of Rio de Janeiro or a quiet neighborhood in Tokyo, the rules remain consistent, which helps in fostering a universal understanding of the sport.

 2. Accessibility Across All Socioeconomic Levels